The Indigenous Student Awards (FNMI) application is now closed.

-Any student who self-identifies as a First Nations, Inuit, Métis (FNMI), status or non-status person is eligible to apply for an Indigenous Student Award (FNMI) - students can self-identify in Indigenous Education & Student Services in A114, Fennell Campus.
-If you were in receipt of an Aboriginal Post-Secondary and Training Award (PSET) awarded by Mohawk College – Financial Aid, Six Nations Polytechnic or OSTTC – in the Fall or Winter semesters of the academic year, you are not eligible to receive an award from IESS.
+Registered Mohawk College student who self-identifies as a First Nations, Inuit, Métis (FNMI), status or non-status person is eligible to apply for an Indigenous Student Award (FNMI) - students can self-identify in Indigenous Student Services in A114, Fennell Campus.
+If you were in receipt of a PSET bursary awarded by Mohawk College in the Fall or Winter semesters of the academic year, you are not eligible to receive an award from IESS.

-Students are only considered for a PSET Bursary if they have completed the MMFAP Application, linked below via the Additional Funding Opportunity menu.
+Students are only considered for a PSET Bursary if they have completed the Financial Profile Application, linked below via the Additional Funding Opportunity menu.

 By applying for an Indigenous Student Awards (FNMI), you are accepting the following conditions: